dmitris/cosign-keyless/README.md

 ```bash
 ./run.sh ttl.sh/2291f828@sha256:b5d6fe0712636ceb7430189de28819e195e8966372edfc2d9409d79402a0dc16
 ```

+See the comments in `run-tsa-mtls.sh` for the required parameters to run the script.

 ## sigstore/cosign Pull Request 3052 - mTLS to TSA
 To test `cosign` support for an mTLS connection to the timestamp server ([sigstore/cosign#3052](https://github.com/sigstore/cosign/pull/3052)), use `./run-tls.sh` and